-There are two hiking routes and two trailheads for South Boulder Peak.
-From the north, the most accessible trailhead is at NCAR at the western end of Table Mesa Drive in Boulder.
-From the South, the Mesa Trailhead on Eldorado Springs Drive a mile or two east of the town of Eldorado Springs.
-The Mesa Trail runs along the base of the flatirons and connects the two trailheads (and many other places in the park) quite efficiently.
-It is possible to make a loop hike from either trailhead.
+TrailheadsIn general, there are three main trailheads for South Boulder Peak.
+From the north, the most accessible trailhead is the NCAR trailhead located at NCAR at the western end of Table Mesa Drive in Boulder.
+There is no parking fee at the NCAR trailhead.
+From the east, the most accessible trailhead is the South Boulder Creek-West Trailhead.
+There is a $5 daily parking fee at the South Boulder Creek-West Trailhead.
+Finally, from the south, the South Mesa Trailhead is located on Eldorado Springs Drive 1.7 miles west of CO-93 a mile & ~1-2 miles east of the town of Eldorado Springs, Colorado.
+There is a $5 daily parking fee at the South Mesa Trailhead as well.
+The Mesa Trail runs along the base of the flatirons and connects all three trailheads (and many other places in the park) quite efficiently.
+It is possible to make a loop hike from any of these trailheads.

 The Boulder OSMP map page has much more information and links to high-quality maps.

-The southern approach starts at the Mesa Trailhead and climbs the rugged Shadow Canyon.
-From the TH, hike 2 miles to the base of the canyon on the Mesa, Towhee, or Homestead Trails.
+The southern approach starts at the South Mesa Trailhead and climbs the rugged Shadow Canyon.
+From the trailhead, hike 2 miles to the base of the canyon on the Mesa, Towhee, or Homestead Trails.
 Pass a small, ruined cabin along the creek.
 It is then a stiff 1.1 miles and 1800 vertical feet to the sandy saddle between Bear and South Boulder Peaks.
-From the saddle it is an easy 0.3 miles to the summit of South Boulder and the fantastic views to the west.
-Returning to the saddle, it is a slightly rougher 0.4 miles to the summit of Bear Peak.
+From the saddle it is an easy 0.3 miles to the summit of South Boulder Peak (Class 2+ summit block) and the fantastic views to the west.
+Returning to the saddle, it is a slightly rougher 0.3 miles to the summit of Bear Peak (Class 3 summit block).

-Boulder jealously guards its raptor habitat and many areas in the park are closed between February 1 and July 31 for nesting perigrines and other hawks.
+Boulder guards its raptor habitat and many areas in the park are closed between February 1 and July 31 for nesting peregrines and other hawks.
 The Boulder Open Space and Mountain Park website has a comprehensive closure list with maps.
-As of 2004, neither the Fern Canyon hiking trail nor the Shadow Canyon route are closed.